 How to Cure Handmade Soap + Ideas For Storing It

 Tips on how to cure handmade soap and how best to store it until you use it.
-Curing is the process of allowing saponification to complete and for the soap to fully dry and takes about a month for both cold-process and hot-process soap.
+Curing is the process of allowing saponification to complete and for the soap to fully dry, and it takes about a month for both cold-process and hot-process soap.
+This piece covers ways to speed up the curing process and what happens during that time, including crystalline structure development.

-Even though it looks good to go there are three reasons why you need to cure freshly made soap.
-Firstly, it’s to allow saponification in cold-process soap to complete.
+Even though it looks good to go, there are three reasons why you need to cure freshly made soap.
+Firstly, it allows saponification in cold-process soap to complete.
 Saponification is the process where the oils in your recipe are broken apart by the lye and bond with it to create soap.
-In cold-process soap, this process is mainly complete in the first 48 hours after you make it but the remaining 1-5% of lye needs up to a month.
-The majority of the water used to make handmade soap also needs time to evaporate out.
+In cold-process soap, this process is mainly completed in the first 48 hours after you make it, but the remaining 1-5% of lye needs up to a month.
+The majority of the water used to make handmade soap also needs time to evaporate.
 Otherwise, the soap won’t last very long once you start to use it.
 The third reason we cure handmade soap is to allow the crystalline structure in the soap to develop.
-There’s no hurrying up this process and it takes about a month to complete.
 More on what this means further below.

 The Cure Time Dries your Soap Out

-The second reason we cure soap is, to let the water content evaporate out and the bars, and for them to dry.
-When making soap you dissolve the powdered sodium hydroxide (lye) into distilled water, and sometimes a different liquid that will have a water component.
+The main reason we cure soap for weeks is to let the water content evaporate from the bars and for them to dry.
+When making soap, you dissolve the powdered sodium hydroxide (lye) into distilled water and sometimes a different liquid that will have a water component.
 That water is still in your bars when you take them out of the mold.
-If you don’t allow them to cure and dry then your bars will not last once you start using them.
+If you don’t allow them to cure and dry, then your bars will not last as long once you start using them.
 They can also have impaired lather.

 More Soapmaking Inspiration